 That doesn’t mean that they are the only countries where you can legally use Bitcoin.
 It’s widely available in many other countries, but, depending on the government, it may qualify as a “coin” or as an “asset”.

 Legality aside, there is also the issue of volatility.
 A currency needs stability in order for it to be used for payments.
 Bitcoin is the most prominent here, so I’ll use it as an example.
 It has indeed seen drastic changes.
-In November 2016 it was valued at around $700, while now it’s more than $7000.
+In November 2016, its value was around $700, and now it’s over $7000.
 For investors, that’s very good news.
 But, during the past year, it had its ups and downs, not characteristics you want to see in a currency used for online payments.

 As the market adjusts, its volatility should decrease and become more stable.
 When South Korea’s ban went into effect, the market took little notice of the measure, and that’s a step in the right direction.